Payload Integrations

 The onboard Jetson is an incredibly powerful computer, and we made sure that it can connect to any relevant system on the drone.
 This includes the mavlink system, multiple onboard networks, and USB interfaces.
 There is a lot of flexibility with the type of payloads that can be integrated with the F-11, and we chose to highlight some of the integrations we have that highlight this flexibility.

 The Sony LR1 provides a tremendous amount of control through its developer library, and we made sure to utilize that to its fullest extent.
 Our integration supports all major features that are required by standard drone missions, as well as many features that are needed for high quality drone photography.
 With our integration, users and developers can take pictures, record videos, digitially zoom in and our, and even control optical zoom in and out when using powered zoom lenses.
-Additionally, we implmeneted ways to utilize the camera's autofocus intuitively, set the exposure bias, and even set the whitebalance.
+Additionally, we implemented ways to utilize the camera's autofocus intuitively, set the exposure bias, and even set the white balance.
 Additional features may be available on request, though we are confidant that we have a full set of features that can satisfy very demanding missions.

 The Sony LR1 can be connected directly to the Jetson via USB 3.0, which allows us to both control the camera and get a live stream with blazing speeds.